 - Continuing to support the existing process through which the Chesapeake Bay Stock Assessment Committee (CBSAC) analyzes Bay-wide Blue Crab Winter Dredge Survey results and provides scientific and management advice through annual blue crab advisory reports.

-- Completing the research, modeling and analyses that are needed for the next stock assessment.
+- Conduct research, modeling and analyses that will inform the next stock assessment.